-ARTICLE 22 DURATION
+ARTICLE 22.
+DURATION

-Except as specifically provided herein, this Agreement shall be effective and retroactive to January 1, 20132016, and shall remain in full force and effect through the 31st day of December 20152018.
-If either the Employer or the Association desires to modify this Agreement for any reason, they shall give written notice to the other not later than April 1, 20152018
+Except as specifically provided herein, this Agreement shall be effective and retroactive to January 1, 2020, and shall remain in full force and effect through the 31st day of December 2022.
+If either the Employer or the Association desires to modify this Agreement for any reason, they shall give written notice to the other prior to the expiration of the current agreement.